top of page

 • Steak: Choose steak from organic, higher welfare origins, and cook it rare or medium-rare to retain its nutritional value.
 Steak is an excellent source of heme iron, which is more easily absorbed by the body.

 • Poultry: Opt for organic, higher-welfare poultry.
 It’s a lean protein source that supports overall health and fertility.
+Here’s a harissa roast chicken recipe you simply must try—I’m sure you’ll love it!

 • Egg yolk: Keep the yolk runny to preserve the enzymes.
 Eggs are a powerhouse of nutrients, including choline, essential for reproductive health.